London is a major hub for education, business, art, music, theatres and much more.

 Eating out in London is an exciting experience.
 As one of the world’s most multicultural cities, London has a huge variety of food and cuisines on offer, from Thai to Indian and African to Korean.
 It also suits most wallets!
 London has a large student population and restaurants offer student discounts, providing tasty but affordable food for every level of income.

 The public transport system in London is among the best in the world.
 The underground, or ‘tube’, services most parts of the city.
 The rail services and bus routes are also excellent ways to get around.
 Most tube lines run until just after midnight and start again after 5am.
 Recently, five underground lines have been added to the ‘night tube’ service, covering Friday and Saturday nights.
 The buses run at similar times, but also run a reduced night-time service.
 Find our more information on fares and season tickets at Transport for London.

 |Places to Visit

 For Cultural Trips:

 Beginning with The London Eye, The National Gallery and Tower of London, there are plenty of tourist attractions in London.
-The world-famous British Museum, Natural History Museum, the EDF Energy London Eye, Madame Tussauds, Buckingham Palace are just some of the many fantastic attractions to try whilst studying in London.
+The world-famous British Museum, Natural History Museum, Madame Tussauds, Buckingham Palace are just some of the many fantastic attractions to try whilst studying in London.

 For Music Lovers: